ordina-jworks/ordina-jworks.github.io/_posts/2018-06-01-Automated-Canary-Analysis-using-Spinnaker.md

 GCP uses Stackdriver for logging and monitoring, so if we’d like to use the logs as a source of information for canary analysis, we should make a Stackdriver metric using the Meeseeks logs.
 In the GCP left-hand menu, under the Stackdriver section, you can find Logging and drill down to Logs-based metrics.
-Add a new metric using the following filter, replacing the location and project_id by your own:
+Add a new metric using the following filter, replacing the location and project_id by the zone name and project id from earlier in this guide:
 `(resource.labels.cluster_name="spinnaker" AND resource.labels.location="europe-west1-d" AND resource.labels.namespace_name="default" AND resource.labels.project_id="spinnaker-demo-184310" AND textPayload:"Meeseeks”)`

 <div class="row" style="margin: 0 65% 0 auto;">